hasadna/open-bus/README.md

 # Want to help?
 Both of our sub-projects are currently about aggregating and analysing data, so we need mainly Python developpers and data scientists.
 We also have side tasks that are quite "stand-alone" and are suitable for people stating up.

+We are using Python 3.5.x .
+Some of the code requires Postgres SQL.

-Please have a look at [our issues](<https://github.com/hasadna/open-bus/issues>) to see what we need help with.
+To get started, clone the repository, and have a look at [our issues](<https://github.com/hasadna/open-bus/issues>) to see what we need help with.